-Yorkshire Premier League Structure
+Yorkshire Premier League structure

-The Yorkshire Premier League Structure
+Premier League structure

-As part of this reorganisation, the old Yorkshire League was effectively split in two, with the seven most northerly clubs and five clubs from the York & District Senior League making up Yorkshire Premier League North (YPLN), whilst the seven remaining Yorkshire League clubs, along with four clubs from the South Yorkshire Senior Cricket League (SYSCL) and Wakefield Thornes from the Central Yorkshire League made up the Yorkshire South Premier League (YSPL).
+As part of this reorganisation, the old Yorkshire League was effectively split in two, with the seven most northerly clubs and five clubs from the York & District Senior League making up Yorkshire Premier League North (YPLN); whilst the seven remaining Yorkshire League clubs, along with four clubs from the South Yorkshire Senior Cricket League (SYSCL) and Wakefield Thornes from the Central Yorkshire League, made up the Yorkshire South Premier League (YSPL).

-At the same time, the Bradford League applied for Premier League status to cover the west of the county, and the North Yorkshire & South Durham Premier League formed Yorkshire’s fourth ‘pyramid’.
+At the same time, the Bradford League merged with the Central Yorkshire League, and applied for Premier League status, to provide a pyramid structure the west of the county; and the North Yorkshire & South Durham Premier League formed Yorkshire’s fourth ‘pyramid’.

 White Rose Yorkshire Champions Trophy

-In 2019, Sheriff Hutton Bridge of the YPLN beat Woodlands of the Bradford league to take the trophy into the north of the county for the first time.
-The competition was suspended in 2020 due to the Covid outbreak.
+In 2019, Sheriff Hutton Bridge of the YPLN beat Woodlands of the Bradford Premier League to take the trophy into the north of the county for the first time.
+In the semi-finals, Woodlands had beaten new YSPL champions Doncaster Town.